bitpusher2k/M365IRScripts/README.md

     * Review output of scripts focusing on activity from any identified suspect IP addresses and related to any know suspect message subject lines.

 * To review Enterprise Applications
-    * View in console at https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/EnterpriseApps and/or use .\22-Get-EnterpriseApplications.ps1 to export report.
+    * View in console at https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/EnterpriseApps, https://portal.azure.com/#view/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/~/AppAppsPreview/applicationType/Alland/or use .\22-Get-EnterpriseApplications.ps1 to export report.
-    * Look for any applications added within the scope of the incident, and any applications often used for malicious purposes (PerfectData, eM Client - https://cybercorner.tech/malicious-azure-application-perfectdata-software-and-office365-business-email-compromise/, https://cybercorner.tech/malicious-usage-of-em-client-in-business-email-compromise/)
+    * Look for any applications added within the scope of the incident, and any applications often used for malicious purposes (e.g. PerfectData, eM Client - https://cybercorner.tech/malicious-azure-application-perfectdata-software-and-office365-business-email-compromise/, https://cybercorner.tech/malicious-usage-of-em-client-in-business-email-compromise/)

 * To review Microsoft Defender alerts and Entra ID risk
     * View Defender alerts in console at https://security.microsoft.com > Alerts and/or use .\23-Get-DefenderInformation.ps1 to export report.